roshkins/AjaxDemo/README.md

 When you post a secret, you are sharing it to someone's 'wall'.
 The recipient's user id is in the URL.
 For example, `/users/123/secrets/new` is going to create a secret where `User` 123 is the recipient.
-You should not need any hidden fields or other form fields to accomplish this.
-The sender can be found through `current_user`.
+You can use a hidden field to store the recipient's id.
+You should not need a hidden field for the poster's id.

 ## Phase II: Add friendships